-- How data is grouped at the highest level (1st By). - If and how members can be expanded into additional levels of data (2nd By, 3rd By, etc.). - What users can select as the By from the breadcrumb path. - What users can drill into. - The default order of dimensions when drilling down (i.e., drill order). - What workspace filters can be created.
-Group By attributes from all widgets will be available. - What widget filters can be created. - What global filters can be applied.
+- How data is grouped at the highest level (1st By). - If and how members can be expanded into additional levels of data (2nd By, 3rd By, etc.). - The default order of dimensions when drilling down (i.e., drill order). - What dimensions users can drill into. - What global filters can be applied. - What dimensions are available in the Group By menu in the breadcrumb path.
+(Users will be able to access additional dimensions via an "edit" option.)